 How to Optimize Your Google Shopping Listing

-You’ve now added your products to Google Shopping and even paid for a few ads.
-But there is still one piece of the puzzle left: optimization.
+You’ve now added your products to Google Shopping and probably launched your first ad campaign.
+But there’s still one piece of the Google Shopping puzzle left: optimization.

 Optimizing your Google Shopping listing will help you get the most out of your ads.
 Remember: Google Shopping ads work like any conventional AdWords ad.
-Your CPC (Cost Per Click) is decided not only by your bid, but also by your CTR, ad relevancy, etc.
+Your CPC (Cost Per Click) is decided not only by your bid but also by your CTR, target ROAS, ad relevance, and more.

-Let’s take a look at what you can do to optimize your listing:
+Let’s take a look at what you can do to optimize your Google Shopping listing.

 Create an informative listing title

-Your listing title is the only source of information shoppers have.
-Therefore, create titles that inform shoppers more about your product.
+Your listing title is the primary source of information your shoppers have.
+So it’s a must to create titles that inform shoppers about your product and meet their expectations.
 For example, a customer searching for a specific brand will expect to see brand names in titles.
 If they don’t, they might skip over your listing.

-Also, make sure to follow good SEO practice.
-The general rule of thumb is to place important keywords to the left and less relevant terms to the right.
-The reason for this is that Google weighs the initial keywords far more heavily.
+Also, make sure to follow good SEO practices.
+The general rule of thumb is to place important keywords at the beginning, and less relevant terms at the end of the title.
+Google weighs initial keywords far more heavily.